2040 Regional Transportation Plan

 The Harrisburg Area Transportation Study (HATS) is the designated Metropolitan Planning Organization (MPO) for Cumberland, Dauphin and Perry counties and their 103 municipalities.
 It works with federal, state and local agencies and officials from throughout South-Central Pennsylvania, including the City of Harrisburg and Capital Area Transit, to meet the transportation needs of an area covering nearly 1,700 square miles.

 The Regional Transportation Plan (RTP) is currently being updated and will soon be in a fully online format, with a hard copy version available upon request.
 A draft of the plan is expected to be available online for review and comment in the Spring of 2018.
 The plan should be formally adopted by HATS by the end of the year.
-Any questions or comments you may have for the RTP can be emailed to Casey Baxendale.
-You can also call Casey at (717) 234-2639.

 Key issues to be addressed in the updated RTP will include: